mjawwad19/MKS21X-FinalProject/README.md

 1/19/2019
 - Added derive and integration.
 These are secret modes that won't show up on the modes to choose from, as these are still experimental!
 (They work to some extent but there are some rules that we can't implement into unless we rework the system... and only one of us knows Calculus.)
 Instead of placing them into a branch, I've decided to keep them hidden from official input modes, since they work in general.
 (Jawwad)
 - Wrote the .sh file to make running it easier for the user to start the Calculator.
 Write mode specific help messages for the modes.
 (Peihua)

+1/20/2019
+- Finished making help messages specific for each mode.
+Fixed small bugs in Calculator and Polynomial classes.
+Also implemented the option to use the previous answer in the polynomial operation methods.
+(Peihua)